DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Once the 20 ChaCha rounds have been completed, the first 128 bits and last 128 bits of the ChaCha state (both little-endian) are concatenated, and this 256-bit subkey is returned.

-## Test Vector for the HChaCha20 Block Function
+## Test Vector For The HChaCha20 Block Function

 ~~~
    o  Key = 00:01:02:03:04:05:06:07:08:09:0a:0b:0c:0d:0e:0f:10:11:12:13: